LukeAndersonTrocme/genes_in_space/README.md

 # On the Genes, Genealogies, and Geographies of Quebec

-This github repository contains supplementary code related to a manuscript entitled "On the Genes, Genealogies, and Geographies of Quebec".
+Supplementary code related to a manuscript entitled "On the Genes, Genealogies, and Geographies of Quebec".

 ### The authors of this manuscript are :
 Luke Anderson-Trocmé, Dominic Nelson, Shadi Zabad, Alex Diaz-Papkovich, Nikolas Baya, Ben Jeffery, Mathilde Touvier, Christian Dina, Hélène Vézina, Jerome Kelleher, Simon Gravel